Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/06_FAIR-Data-Sharing-and-Publication.md

     Ask participants to reflect on:

-    1. What technical strategies stood out as most important for FAIR data?
+    1. Which technical strategies stood out as most important for FAIR data?
     2. How would they apply these strategies in their own research or work?
     3. What future skills or tools they would like to explore in more detail.
     4. Conclude with a Q&A session to clarify any outstanding questions about the technical strategies for making data FAIR.